 You know your body best, so be sure to listen to it.
 Today might be a better day to bus in or take the MAX.

 A quick online search will lead to a fair amount of information about biking while pregnant.
 A good place to start is the Family Biking Guide from the San Francisco Bicycle Coalition.
 They offer multiple pages of in-depth advice.

 There are few standards available regarding biking with a baby nine months or younger.
 If you are ready to give it a try, we suggest looking up options and advice online, or asking friends and families already riding with infants.
 Here are a few things to consider before you start:

-Neck strength: Until your baby is able to hold her head up on her own, she shouldn’t be carried in an upright bike seat.
+Neck strength: Until babies are able to hold their heads up on their own, they shouldn’t be carried in an upright bike seat.
 Adequate neck strength usually won’t occur until nine months or later.

 Helmets: There aren’t many infant-sized helmets currently available on the market, and wearing a helmet during this stage of growth while in a car seat can be damaging to an infant’s neck and spine.
 That said, Oregon law states any child under 16 must be wearing a helmet while on a bicycle (ORS 814.485).